 In any case, we agree that perhaps the yearly reference is too long in the context of the simulation.
 It’s hard to compare what would happen if such a simulation was done with Melt inclusion work, but it is highly doubtful that barometric data from ~16 MI in one day, ~46 in two and~59 in three could be obtained or even in one week.
-In a more recent rapid response exercise this year, we able to obtain barometric data from ~25 FI in one day with two people on the clock and no overnight work.
-It is doubtful this could be done with melt inclusion work even in a week, but it would certainly be interesting for someone to conduct such a simulation with melt inclusion barometry.
+However, if the reviewer feels strongly about this, we encourage them to conduct such a simulation, we are very happy to be proved wrong!
 We’ve reduced the statement to “often taking months to complete” Melt inclusion barometry, a widely popular petrological method to determine storage depths from volatile contents, is slow (Re et al., 2021) often taking months to complete (e.g., Lerner et al., (2021) and Wieser et al. (2021) were both submitted ~1 year and published two years after the 2018 LERZ eruption of Kīlauea had ended)”.